Scalingo/documentation/src/_posts/compliance/security-overview/2000-01-01-application-security.md

 ### Dependency Management

-We regularly update the dependencies used by the platform to ensure that they are up-to-date and that they do not
+We regularly update the dependencies used by the platform to ensure that they are up-to-date and that they do not contain any known security vulnerabilities.
+This includes the base images used to build the containers, the libraries and tools used by the platform, and the dependencies used by the applications deployed on the platform.

 ### Security Headers